 We remember contributions to New Zealand's development as a nation by caring for national monuments and memorials.

 The Ministry looks after historic graves and monuments in over 81 sites throughout New Zealand.
-A large number of these originate from the New Zealand Wars of 1840-1872 including the Katikara Memorial unveiled in 2002, which marks the grave of more than 20 Māori warriors, and the graves at Opepe, on the Napier - Taupo road.
+A large number of these originate from the New Zealand Wars of 1840-1872 including the Katikara Memorial which marks the grave of more than 20 Māori warriors, and the graves at Opepe, on the Napier - Taupo road.
 Others were erected to Māori leaders favoured by the Crown such as the memorial at Pāpāwai Pa near Greytown, to Ngati Kahungunu leader Hamuera Tamahau Mahupuku.

 We also care for various national monuments erected by the New Zealand government.
 Many of these commemorate former Prime Ministers such as Michael Joseph Savage, Richard Seddon and William Massey.

 The Ministry is the New Zealand agent for the Commonwealth War Graves Commission (CWGC).
 As agents for the CWGC we are responsible for graves of personnel who died between 4 August 1914 and 31 August 1921 and 3 September 1939 and 31 December 1947.
 In addition to the CWGC war graves, we are also responsible for the graves and memorials of all those who have died in wartime from the New Zealand wars of the 1800s through to the most recent casualties in Afghanistan and Iraq.
 We liaise with the Commonwealth War Graves Commission and can assist with locating overseas war graves if you are visiting Commonwealth cemeteries.